 Kristin Baltes, B.Mus., is a performer, director, educator, and private instructor in flute, piano, and voice.
-She has music directed several shows at Live Arts (among them Les Mis, A Chorus Line, The Producers, Legally Blonde, and Nice Work if You Can Get it), Four County Players (among them The Fantasticks, Chicago, and Into the Woods), and UVA (Bloody Bloody Andrew Jackson).
+She has music directed several shows at Live Arts (among them Les Mis, A Chorus Line, Fun Home, Legally Blonde, and Nice Work if You Can Get it), Four County Players (among them The Fantasticks, Chicago, and Into the Woods), and UVA (Bloody Bloody Andrew Jackson).
 As a music director, Kristin enjoys vocal coaching actors of all ages and performing with the pit bands she puts together for each show.
-She received her bachelor’s degree from the Wheaton Conservatory of Music in Wheaton, Illinois, and is currently the choir director at The Covenant School in Charlottesville, Virginia.
+She received her bachelor’s degree from the Wheaton Conservatory of Music in Wheaton, Illinois, and is currently teaching 20 piano, voice, and flute students in her home studio and flute and voice classes at the Music Education Center.